Advertiser Disclosure

 • A320

-In the past, Avianca has offered lots of flights using the Boeing 787-8 Dreamliner, however, the flights offering the Dreamliner have since been shifted to meet the demands of flights elsewhere around the world.
+In the past, Avianca has offered many flights using the Boeing 787-8 Dreamliner.
+However, the Dreamliner flights have since been shifted to meet the demands of flights elsewhere around the world.
 Let’s take a look at all of Avianca’s nonstop U.S. routes, along with the flight numbers, operating aircraft type, cabin classes available, and frequency.

 SCROLL FOR MORE